AS 91228 annotated exemplars

 • providing an explanation of the impacts of the contemporary economic issue on various groups in NZ society.

-This student has defined the economic concepts related to the contemporary economic issue of New Zealand’s income and wealth distribution, and used examples (11).
+The student has defined the economic concepts related to the contemporary economic issue of income inequality (2).

-The student has explained the impacts of government redistribution and education policies on various groups of NZ society, and the effect of these policies on income and wealth inequality (13).
+The student has explained the impacts of income inequality on various groups of NZ society, referencing education and healthcare (4).

 Commentary